MulliganFunding/azure_arm_templates_oss/postgresql10_replicating-3t-1net/README.md

 select * from table1;
 ```

-* From the jumpbox, SSH into one of the slave PostgreSQL servers `ssh 10.0.1.5` and use psql to check that the data propaged properly
+* From the jumpbox, SSH into one of the slave PostgreSQL servers and use psql to check that the data propaged properly

 ```
 sudo -u postgres psql